 Sidney Smith Commons Assistants (student role)– support the use of the Sidney Smith Commons and assist students with academic wayfinding, provide onsite equipment tutorials and manage space bookings.
 View their bios.

 Student Success Programs Assistants (student role)– support the development, delivery, and assessment of programs, events, and academic opportunities to support the success of Arts & Science students.

 Student Study Group Assistants (student role)– are trained in study group facilitation techniques and assist with the development and support of the Recognized Study Groups (RSG) Program throughout the year.

-Cheryl Lepard, Student Success Programs Officer– Cheryl works with student-staff developing and supporting general programs for all Arts & Science undergraduate students.
+Mary Stefanidis, Student Success Programs Officer– Mary works with student-staff supporting general programs for all Arts & Science undergraduate students.
 Programs include the Recognized Study Groups Program, Exam Jam, and Plan Your Program Expo.

 Alyssa Graham, Student Success Programs Officer, International– Alyssa works to promote student engagement and personal growth through programs designed to meet student needs, with a focus on the distinct needs of the FAS international student population, including international student transition, and intercultural learning and programming.